seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab09-Migrate-Data-to-Azure/LabExercise-1.md

 ## Exercise 1: Install and Configure SQL Server.

-In this Exercise, you will install and configure SQL Server Express edition and will attach a sample database named Adventureworks2019.
+In this exercise, you will install and configure SQL Server Express edition and will attach a sample database named Adventureworks2019.

 In this exercise, you will: